WordPress Security Explained

 As the most widely used CMS in the world, many people use and deploy the open source version of WordPress in a sub-optimal and insecure way, but the same could be said of Linux, Apache, MySQL, Node, Rails, Java, or any widely-used software.
 It is possible and actually not that hard to run WordPress in a way that is secure enough for a bank, government site, media site, or anything.

-Millions of businesses around the world choose WordPress to build their websites, including banks, global corporations, and e-commerce sites, not just bloggers.
+Millions of businesses around the world, including banks, large organizations and e-commerce sites use WordPress to build their websites, not just bloggers.

-Other factors that can affect WP site security include things like:
+Other factors that can affect security include areas like:

-• No platform is completely safe from security threats.
-As many as 90% of all websites across all platforms are vulnerable to being attacked, mostly due to using outdated software.
+• No platform is completely safe from hackers.
+As many as 90% of all websites across all platforms are vulnerable to being attacked, mostly due to using software that is out of date.

-• The biggest threat of all web platforms seems to be the users themselves.
-For example, many users ignore good password security practices.
+• The biggest weakness in all content management systems seems to be the users themselves.
+An example of this is users ignoring good password security practices.

-• Lack of constant monitoring.
-All security processes need constant monitoring, testing, updating and improvement.
+• Lack of constant system monitoring.
+All security systems need to be frequently monitored, tested, updated and improved.

 • Server setup.
-For example, websites on shared hosting are only as secure as the least safe website on the hosting grid, so if someone else on your shared server gets their site broken into, then all sites on the server become vulnerable.
+For example, websites on shared webhosting are only as secure as the least secure site on the grid, so if another user has a weak FTP password on your shared server, then all sites on your server become vulnerable to being hacked as well.

 There Is No Reason Not To Use WordPress

 As this article has hopefully shown, WordPress is a secure web platform.
-As long as you commit to implementing basic web security measures (which all website owners should do) and keep your WordPress software (and plugins, themes, etc.) regularly updated, there’s really no reason why you should not use WordPress to run your website or blog.
+As long as you commit to implementing basic website security measures (which all website owners should do, regardless of their chosen web platform) and keep your WordPress software (and plugins, themes, etc.) regularly updated, there is no reason not to use WordPress to run your website or blog.

 Useful Tip